New York Red Bulls: Rivalries

 The Red Bulls' oldest rival is D.C.
 United, against whom they compete for the Atlantic Cup.
-The New England Revolution too are another fierce rival the Red Bulls have a derby with called the I-95 Derby.
+The New England Revolution too are another fierce rival the Red Bulls have a derby with called the I-95 derby.
 The Red Bulls had not defeated the Revolution at the latter's home venue Gillette Stadium for 12 years, until a 2–0 win on June 8, 2014, intensifying the rivalry.
+That same year, the two met in the Eastern Conference Championship, where New England eliminated New York to advance.
 These rivalries arise out of geographic proximity and as a reflection of longstanding rivalries between New York-area teams and other teams in Washington, D.C., Boston, and Philadelphia.
 During the late 2000s and early 2010s, battles between New York and the Los Angeles Galaxy were called the '1% Derby' given the teams' extravagant spending compared to the rest of the league.

+The rivalry between the New York Red Bulls and D.C.
+United came to a head on April 22nd, 2006.
+D.C.
+United player Alecko Eskandarian, after scoring a goal, ran to his bench, drank a Red Bull, and spit it out.
+Fans of the New York Red Bulls were outraged, adding to the already heated rivalry between the two teams.

 In 2015 the Hudson River Derby was born when the Red Bulls faced off against another team from the New York metropolitan area in MLS league play for the first time, when New York City FC entered MLS.
 Although initially regarded as a manufactured rivalry with little of the traditional banter apparent between long-time local rivals, the first meetings between the teams displayed an increasing level of animosity between the two sides.
 The Red Bulls won the first ever encounter between the two, a league game on May 10, 2015, at Sports Illustrated Stadium.
 Matches between the two teams were marred by a series of brawls between their supporters.